zesk/build/documentation/template/docs/README.md

 - **Release notes** are located in a dedicated subdirectory (can be configured per-project), using markdown `.md` ( required) and named `v1.0.0.md`  which match version names (`v1.0.0`) (required)

-You can use **{applicationName}** solely as a toolkit within your project, or directly into your operating system and available to all programs.
+You can use **{applicationName}** solely as a toolkit within your project, or directly into your operating system.

 To use in your project: